aschleg/nasapy/docs/source/api.rst

     Class object containing the methods for interacting with NASA API endpoints that require an API key.

     :param key: The generated API key received from the NASA API.
 Registering for an API key can be done on the `NASA API webpage <https://api.nasa.gov/>`_.
-If :code:`None`, a 'DEMO_KEY' with a much more restricted access limited is used.
+If :code:`None`, a 'DEMO_KEY' with a much more restricted access limit is used.

 Astronomy Picture of the Day
 ++++++++++++++++++++++++++++